- Home

 What if my principal dwelling unit uses an on-site wastewater treatment system (septic tank)?

 Accessory dwelling units shall be designed to be consistent with the design of the principal dwelling unit.
-If the property is within a development that is subject to an applicable zoning or site plan document or code requirement that include design requirements for a single family residential units, the ADU shall be required to meet those design requirements.
-ADUs located in developments with no specific design standards shall be required to provide no less than 50% of the exterior wall surfaces in a material similar to the principal structure.
+Depending on the zoning of the property, the ADU may be required to meet applicable design requirements.
+ADUs planned on a property with no specific design standards are required to be clad in a material similar to the principal structure.

 How many parking spaces do I need for an Accessory Dwelling Unit?